pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

     }

     addLesson(lessonText: string) {
-        // Emitting new data to notify all subscribed observers globalEventBus.notifyObservers(ADD_NEW_LESSON, lessonText);
+        // Notifying new data to all subscribed observers globalEventBus.notifyObservers(ADD_NEW_LESSON, lessonText);
     }
 }